 her face, as well.

-wife trailing behind him.
+trailing right behind him.

-"Oh my Gosh, Stephanie, you're a lifesaver!!!" exclaimed Leonard,
+"Oh my gosh, Stephanie, you're a lifesaver!!!" exclaimed Leonard,

 and then he let out a big sigh of relief.
 "I thought we were caught!" he

 "Yeah, that was a pretty scary moment, I'll have to admit,"

 Stephanie said.
 "I definitely think it would be a good idea for us to go